 I built a support system around me that helped me to wade through the muck.
 At first, I was drowning, but with the help of this support system, I was able to get my head above water and finally, to swim.
 I still work at this every day, but it changes.

 I also discovered that cannabis and CBD helped me...a lot.
-Not only did it help to calm my constant anxiety, it helped my brain to focus on healing and allowed me to learn more coping strategies.
-And because of this, I was able to get out of bed, be more present for my son, and start to re-engage with the strange world around me.
+Soon, I was able to get out of bed, be more present for my son, and start to re-engage with the strange world around me.
 Not only did I begin to heal, I started my own business - something I had wanted to do for so long.
 The fulfillment and happiness that helping others gives me is invaluable and a vital part of my recovery and long-term outlook.

 It stuns and saddens me that there is still a negative stigma attached to mental health care.
 If I didn’t have the doctors, medications, and support that I have called upon throughout my life, I have no idea where I would be now.
 Unfortunately, cannabis bears a negative stigma, as well.
 Ever since Reefer Madness made its way into the collective consciousness of American society, cannabis and the people who use it have been unfairly judged.
 These are the things that have allowed me to be a better parent, spouse, and a more functional member of society.
 It’s disappointing that both have not always been recognized as essential for people struggling with their mental health.
 Luckily, it seems like we are entering a new golden age of cannabis.
 I only hope the same may be true for mental health care.